jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 - At the beginning of file, explicitly set shell options for early exit and error checking.
 Use variations of the
-  [unofficial bash strict mode] to ensure scripts exit early on error.
+  [unofficial bash strict mode].
 For robustness, include at least the first two options. **Rationale:** These settings (*errexit, nounset*) treat